 Disclaimer

 This article provides a general overview of call center compliance regulations and is for informational purposes only.
 It does not constitute legal advice.
 Regulations vary by location, industry, and business type.
-Always consult qualified legal counsel regarding compliance requirements for your specific operation.
+Always consult qualified legal counsel regarding compliance requirements for your contact center.

 What is Call Center Compliance?

-Call center compliance is when an organization adheres to all laws, regulations, and industry standards that govern how call centers operate.
+Call center compliance is when a contact center adheres to all laws, regulations, and industry standards that govern how it handles customer information, processes transactions, and interacts with customers across every communication channel.

-Call center compliance differs from country to country and even by state or province.
-This is because compliance regulations are set and enforced by state and federal government bodies.
-As a result, a call center can be compliant in the United States but non-compliant in the United Kingdom.
+Call center compliance requirements vary by country, state or province, and industry as compliance regulations are set and enforced by government bodies at federal and regional levels.
+A contact center may be fully compliant in the United States and non-compliant in the United Kingdom under a different regulatory framework.

 Call Center Compliance Regulations and Standards